mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/personalized-offers/create.md

 **Response**

 A successful response returns the details of the newly created placement, including placement id.
-You can use the instance ID id in later steps to update or delete your placement.
-You can use your unique placement id in later tutorials to create decisions, decision rules, and fallback offers.
+You can use the `id` in later steps to update or delete your placement.
+You can use it in later tutorials to create decisions, decision rules, and fallback offers.

 ```json
 {